thomastech/PixelRadio/docs/User_Manual/RadioTab.md

 Typical use is to test the RadioText features without broadcasting a signal.
 A good radio operator only transmits when it is necessary.

+>Note: The optional "On Air" sign is controlled by the RF Carrier switch.
+The sign will turn off when the RF carrier is disabled.

 ---

 ## MODULATION SETTINGS